 1. Ryan and Carrie love to hike and snowshoe.
 Moonlight snowshoeing is their favorite!

 2. Their children all have names that begin with M: Madison, Maguire, Maverick, Marin, and Moxie-Mae.
-Ryan's Dad referred to them as his "M&Ms."
+Ryan's Dad referred to them as his "M&Ms." They also have five cats whose names all begin with M.

 3. Ryan grew up in Canada and first came to the United States in 1993 to play hockey for LSSU.
+He won an NCAA Division I Championship while there.
+Before that, he won the Centennial Cup playing Junior-A hockey.

 4. Ryan and Carrie met at LSSU and got married a couple years later, during the summer before their last year of college.